oracle/python-oracledb/doc/src/user_guide/installation.rst

 <https://support.oracle.com/epmos/faces/DocumentDisplay?id=207303.1>`__.
 In
 summary:

+- Oracle Client 23 can connect to Oracle Database 19 or later
 - Oracle Client 21 can connect to Oracle Database 12.1 or later
 - Oracle Client 19, 18 and 12.2 can connect to Oracle Database 11.2 or later
 - Oracle Client 12.1 can connect to Oracle Database 10.2 or later
 - Oracle Client 11.2 can connect to Oracle Database 9.2 or later

-The technical restrictions on creating connections may be more flexible.
-For example, Oracle Client 12.2 can successfully connect to Oracle Database 10.2.
+Any attempt to use Oracle Database features that are not supported by a particular mode or client library/database combination will result in runtime errors.
 The python-oracledb attribute :attr:`Connection.thin` can be used to see what mode a connection is in.
 In the Thick mode, the function :func:`oracledb.clientversion()` can be used to determine which Oracle Client version is in use.
 The attribute :attr:`Connection.version` can be used to determine which Oracle Database version a connection is accessing.
-These can then be used to adjust the application behavior accordingly.
-Any attempt to use Oracle features that are not supported by a particular mode or client library/database combination will result in runtime errors.
+These attributes can then be used to adjust the application behavior accordingly.

 .. _instreq: